 I originally started writing a “SEO Dating Profile” as a means to answer some classic SEO questions divided into sections e.g RELIGION –> Subdomains or subfolders? but I didn’t really have the conviction to really do it justice.

-So instead here’s a bunch of totally non-random questions which allow me to tell my SEO
+So instead here’s a bunch of totally non-random questions which allow me to chat SEO at length…

 Disclaimer: If you’re not in the SEO Industry, apologies in advance for the complete drivel you’re about to read 🙂